María Jesús Barros García

 Associate Professor of Instruction

-At Northwestern University, Dr. Barros is the course coordinator for Spanish 121, and the co-organizer of Tacita de Café, an extracurricular activity that brings together Spanish heritage speakers from Northwestern University, to celebrate, appreciate, and speak their heritage culture and language.
+Dr. Barros serves in several committees across Northwestern University, has been the course coordinator for Spanish 121, and the co-organizer of Tacita de Café, an extracurricular activity that brings together Spanish heritage speakers from Northwestern University, to celebrate, appreciate, and speak their heritage culture and language.

-In addition to her full-time position at NU, Dr. Barros is the Vice-president of the Downstate Illinois chapter of The American Association of Teachers of Spanish and Portuguese, a Collaborator Member of the North American Academy of the Spanish Language, and a member of the Modern Language Association, The American Council of the Teaching of Foreign Languages, the Applied Linguistics Research Group HUM-277, the Spanish Linguistics Society, and the Association for the Teaching of Spanish as a Foreign Language (ASELE).
+In addition to her work at NU, Dr. Barros is the Communications/PD Coordinator of the Downstate Illinois chapter of The American Association of Teachers of Spanish and Portuguese, a Collaborator Member of the North American Academy of the Spanish Language, a certified tester of the DELE Spanish Diploma (Diploma de Español como Lengua Extranjera) A1-C2 levels granted by the Ministry of Education from Spain, and a member of the Modern Language Association, The American Council of the Teaching of Foreign Languages, the Applied Linguistics Research Group HUM-277, the Spanish Linguistics Society, and the Association for the Teaching of Spanish as a Foreign Language.